Scott Bernstein, President and Co-Founder

 Stephen Perkins, PhD, Senior Vice President

 At CNT, Steve has been the lead planner for the Amoco Neighborhood Nonprofit Energy Program, which offered one-stop energy conservation services to 150 community-based agencies and over 170 buildings, and the Chicago Energy Savers Fund, a consortium of citywide and community groups which managed the energy conservation retrofit of 12,000 units of housing.
 He was the founder and convener of the Housing Abandonment Task Force, a multi-agency policy initiative to conserve the city’s existing housing stock and the director of the Amoco Fund for Neighborhood Economies which provided training and program related investments in Denver, Houston, Atlanta, Chicago and Northwest Indiana.
 Steve was founder and Director of Connections for Community Ownership, a CDFI that provided financing to minority entrepreneurs in franchising.
 He also directed the Wireless Community Network Project, as well as LEGInfo, an internet-based information service through which a consortium of coalitions tracked state legislation.
-He was co- founder of Faith in Place, the leading regional interreligious organization focused on sustainability.
+He was co- founder of Faith in Place, the leading statewide interreligious organization focused on sustainability.

-Jacky Grimshaw, Vice President of Policy
+Jacky Grimshaw, Vice President for Policy

 Jacky joined CNT in 1992 and has since developed its capacity to engage in public policy advocacy, transportation research, public participation tool development, GIS mapping, and community economic development.
 Jacky created and has led CNT’s transportation and air quality programs and has led CNT’s Transit Future Campaign in the fight for mass transit reform in the Chicago region.